Guseyn/guseyn.com/static/md/posts/type-is-not-source-of-behaviour.md

 user = savedUserIntoDatabase(db, user)
 ```

-So, why is suggested approach better?
+So, why is the suggested approach better?
 Well, I can come up with some pros:
 <br><br>
 1. We have only one single point of behaviour, which is a some function that can do the whole work.
 2. We don't have to build (or implment) types from their behaviour, the only thing we need is data.
 And when it's needed we can add functions that can process certain types of our data.